My own experience with teacher stress can be summed up in one sleepless night.

 If I graded it, they wanted to re-do it.
-If I said no, I got an e-mail from their parents.
+If I refused, I got an e-mail from their parents.

 That thought led to another — “If it’s not important, why assign it?”

 I eventually cut back on the amount of work I assigned.
 Instead of piling on worksheets and exercises, I focused on a few meaningful assignments per quarter.
-Revision was built into the process.
-I also set my classes up with personalized learning, so those who wanted more practice could get it.
+Revision and collaboration were built into the process.
+I also incorporated personalized learning, so students could get extra practice without creating more to grade.

 Soon, I stopped feeling like I was constantly digging out from under a pile of paperwork.
-My students got ample, meaningful, feedback on their work.
-I could also be there for them in other, more meaningful ways.
+And my students got ample, meaningful, feedback.
+Managing my grading also allowed me to be there for students in other, more meaningful ways.